1951–52 FA Cup: Second round proper

 The matches were played on Saturday, 15 December 1951.
 Seven matches were drawn, with replays taking place later the same week.
 Three of these replays went to a second replay, with the Tranmere Rovers–Blyth Spartans game going to a third.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 12 January 1952.
 Nine matches were drawn and went to replays, with one of these going to a second replay.
+Stockton and Buxton were the last non-league clubs remaining in the competition.

 Fourth round proper

 The matches were scheduled for Saturday, 2 February 1952, with the exception of two postponed matches.
 Three games were drawn and went to replays, which were all played in the following midweek match.
 One of these then went to a second replay before being settled.

 Fifth round proper

 The matches were scheduled for Saturday, 23 February 1952.
 The Leeds United–Chelsea game went to two replays before Chelsea won the tie.